 The Missouri Department of Natural Resources regulates our water system and requires us to test our water on a regular basis to ensure its safety.
-Our system has been assigned the identification number MO1010415 for the purposes of tracking our test results.
+Our system has been assigned the identification number MO1010415 for the purpose of tracking test results.
 Last year, we tested for a variety of contaminants.
 The detectable results of these tests are on the following pages of this report.
-Any violations of state requirements or standards will be further explained later in this report.
+Any violations of state requirements or standards are explained in this report.